natemiller1/GethLab/README.md

 ***Do not make any edits to the Genesis.json file*** Download the Genesis file from this repository: https://github.com/natemiller1/GethLab ```wget https://github.com/natemiller1/GethLab/blob/master/genesis.json```

-Double check that you have the same genesis.json file as me (and other network particiapnts)
+Double check that you have the same genesis.json file as me (and other network particiapnts, capitalization doesn't matter)

 `sha1sum genesis.json` should result in 1b1eda1333dee44c7bd1a1700bf791858a9fd3d1